wschwab/NFette/README.md

 Moving into `src`, you'll see the following:

-* `BuyFlow`: where the components for the page for buying and selling the NFette ERC20 tokens live
 * `components`: a general components folder, including many of the Scaffold-Eth components, and some for NFette
-* `CreateFlow`: the components for the part of the app dedicated to creating a market around an NFT
+* `containers`: the components for `main`, which handles all of the routes in NFette, and of the navbar, are in this directory
 * `hooks`: a number of hooks from Scaffold-Eth, see the Scaffold-Eth README for more details
-* `Media` contains any relevant images, and also some from various implementation ideas that were not carried out into fruition
+* `media` contains any relevant images, and also some from various implementation ideas that were not carried out into fruition
+* `pages`: the specific components for the buy page, market creation page, and landing page are here
-* `services`: web3 services (using the [ethers.js](https://docs.ethers.io) library) for connecting a wallet to NFette, minting a NFette NFT, and creating a market.
+* `services`: web3 services (using the [ethers.js](https://docs.ethers.io) library) for connecting a wallet to NFette, checking wallet balances, minting a NFette NFT, and creating a market.
 * `store`: NFette implements a Redux-like global state store, though it does this using Context as opposed to actually using Redux.
 Pretty much any useful piece of state is stored here in the `store.js` file, and is stored using actions from `actions.js`.
+Any state variable used throughout the app should be initialized in the `initialState` object in `store.js`, which makes it a good reference point.

 The app uses the standard React setup of an `App.jsx` being set up in `index.jsx`.
-In that vein, the routes for the app and Context wrappers are all implemented in `App.jsx`.
+In that vein, the routes for the app and Context wrappers are all implemented in `App.jsx`. `App.jsx` was purposely kept sparse, with the various routes being set in `/containers/main/main.jsx`

 # NFette in Depth